SaxxAppeal/ovpn-killswitch/README.md

 # ovpn-killswitch
 Spawns OpenVPN connection and monitors external IP for changes.
 If a change is detected, qbittorrent-nox service is shut down and the SysAdmin is notified.
 This script has been updated to run daemonized.
+Put all of these files into the directory '/script'

 To daemonize:
 Create the file vpn.service at /etc/systemd/system with the following 7 lines: